 The New Assisted Reproduction Law

 On January 1, 2016, AB 960 was implemented into California legislation.
-This law was designed to protect families who conceived children through traditional sexual intercourse, rather than artificial insemination, between unmarried parents.
+This law was designed to protect families who conceived children through artificial insemination, between unmarried parents, rather than through traditional sexual intercourse.
 The new law updates forms used by parents and donors to protect their respective rights.

-California laws provide forms used to display the parents and donors respective intention.
+California laws provide forms used to display the parents’ and donors’ respective intentions.
 California legislators and lawyers alike advise parents and donors to sign such forms before conception.

 California assisted reproduction laws are quite complex.
 Attempting to navigate California’s complex legal system is tough, and Pride Legal recommends consulting an experienced family law attorney before pregnancy.
 It’s important to take the time to understand your legal protections and options before becoming pregnant or hiring a surrogate.
 Understanding your legal options allows you to navigate the legal system and handle the assisted reproduction in a way that protects your rights.